 This sutra is an important reminder of the power of the present moment.
 It encourages us to live in the present and that we can take action to prevent future suffering.
 In other words, by being mindful and taking steps to address the causes of future pain, we can avoid that pain altogether.

-One interpretation of this sutra is that it speaks to the idea of karma, or the law of cause and effect.
+This commentary also speaks to the idea of karma, or the law of cause and effect.
 Our actions in the present determine our future experiences, so if we act with wisdom and compassion now, we can create a more positive future.

 Overall, Yoga Sutra 1.16 reminds us to stay mindful and take responsibility for our actions in the present, so that we can create a better future for ourselves and those around us.